antipatico/balatromobile/README.md

 # <img src="icon.png" width="60px"/> Balatro Mobile

-Create a mobile version of Balatro from the Windows base game.
+Create a mobile version of Balatro from the Windows base version of the game.

 Python fork of [balatro-apk-maker](https://github.com/blake502/balatro-apk-maker) by [blake502](https://github.com/blake502) and friends.
 Compared to the original one, it is *NIX friendly, more modular, has patch versioning and does not need to download tools from the internet.